Christmas at the Cinema: The Most Loved Films by Italians

 December is a month that turns on the lights and brings with it markets and Christmas films, a central element of the Italian holidays.
-Preply, a platform specialized in language learning, conducted a survey to discover the Christmas films most loved by Italians, creating two rankings based on online search data: one for international titles and the other for Italian ones.
+Preply, a platform specializing in language learning, conducted a survey to discover the most beloved Christmas films among Italians, creating two rankings based on online search data: one for international titles and the other for Italian ones.

 International Christmas Movies